Leite23/Leite23/README.md

 Guilherme Leite - Full Stack developer ♾️

 # 🖥️ *Welcome to my GitHub profile!
-My name is Guilherme Leite and I am a Full Stack developer passionate about creating incredible web solutions.
+I am a Full Stack developer passionate about creating incredible web solutions.
 Here you will find an overview of my work and ongoing projects.*
 ## About Me

 - 👨‍💻 Full Stack Developer with experience in Front-end and Back-end.